Main stages of Tovie Data Agent operation

 Retrieving

-The user query, just like the data chunks, is converted into a vector representation.
+The user query is rephrased considering the chat history.
+The rephrased query, just like the data chunks, is converted into a vector representation.
 Information retrieval is performed by comparing the vector representations of the user query and the data.
 The vector storage automatically chooses the most relevant data based on vector similarity.

 Re-ranking